 First, a bit of nuclear history.
-Back in the mid-1980s, one of the highest points of Cold War tensions, the world's nuclear arsenal stood at over 50,000 weapons2 and it was very clear that if conflict between the superpowers did take place, any resulting nuclear war would be catastrophic.
-That view is now generally accepted, although for a good while the Thatcher government did try to reassure us that we would have a much better chance of surviving a nuclear war if we could shelter under makeshift shelters constructed of tables and mind-boggling quantities of materials supposedly available in the home or garden!
+Back in the mid-1980s, one of the highest points of Cold War tensions, the world's nuclear arsenal stood at over 50,000 weapons [2] and it was very clear that if conflict between the superpowers did take place, any resulting nuclear war would be catastrophic.
+That view is now generally accepted, although for a good while the Thatcher government did try to reassure us that we would have a much better chance of surviving a nuclear war if we could shelter under makeshift shelters constructed of tables and mindboggling quantities of materials supposedly available in the home or garden!

-Gradually, working with colleagues in Scientists Against Nuclear Arms (one of SGR's predecessor organisations), we were able to construct a detailed case that even relatively 'modest' nuclear detonations - of the order of hundreds of megatonnes (MT) - over UK cities would cause horrific deaths, injuries and long-term radiation consequences resulting in tens of millions of casualties^{3,4}.
+Gradually, working with colleagues in Scientists Against Nuclear Arms (one of SGR's predecessor organisations), we were able to construct a detailed case that even relatively 'modest' nuclear detonations - of the order of hundreds of megatonnes (MT) - over UK cities would cause horrific deaths, injuries and long-term radiation consequences resulting in tens of millions of casualties [3,4].

 However, some suspected that the longer-term consequences might be even worse due to adverse effects upon the global climate, as a result of widespread fires injecting huge quantities of soot into the upper atmosphere.
 Climate models were in their infancy by today's standards, but their results were nevertheless chilling.
 They concluded that as few as several hundred nuclear weapons could trigger a 'nuclear winter' with nightmarish consequences.
-This Box 1 - How big is a megatonne?
+This realisation was a key factor in dwindling public confidence in, or acceptance of, nuclear weapons.